-If you are considering remortgaging then please make sure you contact us, so we can take into consideration all your circumstances as well as available deals before offering you impartial advice about which mortgage options are right for you.
+If you are considering a remortgage, contact us first to take your current circumstances and any deals available before offering you FREE impartial advice about which remortgage options are right for you.

-In today’s competitive market, many borrowers choose to switch their current mortgage to a new lender or take a new deal from their existing lender every few years or so, to take advantage of the new rates and products on offer at the time.
+In today’s competitive market, many borrowers choose to switch their current mortgage to a new lender or take a new deal from their existing lender every few years to take advantage of any new rates and products on offer at the time.

 Remortgaging can help you:

-Higher income or a rise in your property’s value means you could increase your mortgage to help pay for major outgoings such as a wedding or your child’s university costs, rather than borrowing from elsewhere, which in some cases can be more expensive.
+Higher income or a rise in your property’s value means you could increase your mortgage to help pay for major outgoings, for example, a wedding or your child’s university costs, rather than borrowing from elsewhere, which in some cases can be more expensive.

-It can be more convenient and sometimes cheaper to adapt or add an extension to your home, paid for by remortgaging.
+It should be noted that, it can be more convenient and sometimes cheaper to adapt or add an extension to your home, paid for by remortgaging.

 Remaining on the same deal for the full term of your loan could see you losing out on the opportunity to reduce the total amount paid back, in some cases leading to significant savings.